linuxmint/doc-installation-guide/docs/choose.rst

 32-bit or 64-bit?
 -----------------

-64-bit is recommended.
+From Version 20 onward, 64-bit is only available.

-The 32-bit ISO images are provided for compatibility with older computers.
+The 32-bit ISO images on prior versions are provided for compatibility with older computers.
 32-bit processors are extremely rare nowadays and most computers are able to run in 64-bit.
 If your computer was manufactured after 2007, you probably have a 64-bit processor.

 If you have an old computer and you are unsure whether or not it can run in 64-bit, read `X86 Chronology <https://en.wikipedia.org/wiki/X86#Chronology>`_.